ako/MqttClient/readme.md

 ## Usage with TTN

-For TTN you can leave the certifice info empty, instead provide username and password.
+For TTN you can leave the certificate info empty, instead provide username and password.

 Microflow to subscribe to an MQTT topic: